Eaindrae/BotBuilder/generators/dotnet-templates/README.md

 It's often easier to develop the capabilities of your bot locally, and to use the Bot Framework Emulator to test your changes.

 ## Testing CoreBot
-If you use the `--include-tests` command line option when you generated a CoreBot.
-The CoreBot template will generate two projects `CoreBot` and `CoreBot.Test`.
+If you use the `--include-tests` command line option when you generated a CoreBot, the CoreBot template will generate two projects `CoreBot` and `CoreBot.Test`.
 To run the CoreBot unit tests:

 ```bash
 # build the CoreBot project